Terms and Conditions – Astor Hostels

 2.4 Room Key – Your key card is a £5 cash deposit which will be returned to you when you return it upon check-out.

-2.5 Check-Out – Is any time before 10am.
-Just bring down your belongings and your key card, we’ll take care of the rest 😉 (Checking out after 10am will incur an additional charge).
+2.5 Check-Out – Is between 8am and 10am (there is a drop off box available for early checkouts) Just bring down your belongings and your key card.
+(Checking out after 10am will incur an additional charge).

 2.6 Late-Check Out – If you fancy a sleep-in until 12pm (midday) there is an additional charge, see reception for pricing.
 You must book this the night before and there is a limited number available so book early!
 (Checking out after 12pm will incur an additional charge).